 Metro 2033 by Dmitry Glukhovsky

 So what it is it about?
 The story takes place twenty years after a nuclear war.
-In Moscow, Russia a small band of humanity managed to escape into the underground metroes to survive as the world above is filled with radiation and flooded with mutants, especially the monstrous beings known as the dark ones.
-The book follows Artyom, a twenty something living in the metro station VDNKh, where he lives with his step father.
-Artyom is a security guard patrolling the tunnels for any monsters who may be heading near the station.
-One day a friend of his father named Hunter comes.
-He visits with Artyom and asks a favor of him.
-Hunter is going to stop the Dark Ones from getting into the metro and if he doesn’t return Artyom needs to deliver a message to Polis station.
-Artyomn agrees.
+In Moscow, Russia, a small band of humanity managed to escape into the underground metros to survive as the world above is filled with radiation and flooded with mutants, especially the monstrous beings known as the dark ones.
+The book follows Artyom, a twenty-something living in the metro station VDNKh, where he lives with his stepfather.

 When Hunter does not return, Artyom goes on his journey from his station to the Polis station.
 But Polis is very far away in the maze of tunnels.
-He has to go through many stations and it is an odyssey as Artyom sees all the faces of the miserable world of barely alive people.
-He runs into neo Nazis, cannibals, civil wars, hippies, cults and eventually sees the world of the surface.
-Overall this story is an exploration of how many different ways people will cope with the terrible living conditions.
+He has to go through many stations, and it is an odyssey as Artyom sees all the faces of the miserable world of barely alive people.
+He runs into neo Nazis, cannibals, civil wars, hippies, and cults, and he eventually sees the world of the surface.
+Overall, this story is an exploration of how many different ways people will cope with the terrible living conditions.

 So the good?
 The story thoroughly builds up this sad and depressing world.
 The majority of the book is not about the monsters or the dark ones.
 It’s about survival and how each station has managed to cope.
 All the main pieces of the puzzle fit together beautifully, creating something great.